A reader asks:

 So then you may ask, how does that help me overcome my problem?!
 Well the answer is coming.
 Regardless of the physical environment around us, or the way our physical body is conditioned to respond to that environment, we are spiritual beings first and foremost.
 Our physical body will last for the limited lifetime it is designed for.
 Our spiritual body lasts forever, and has to live with all of the choices we make.
 This is where the law of Karma, or Cause and Effect comes in.
 We can react with our emotions, and we will receive an emotional reaction in return.
 We can say something angry or hateful, but how does that make a situation any better?
 How does it make anyone understand a different point of view?
 How does it accomplish anything except to create stress and discord?
 What are we creating that we will have to fix, or may become unfixable, down the road?

 Secondly, think about what you say and do.
 Are you sending the same kind of energies to others?
 What is it that you are trying to accomplish?
 What are you trying to resolve?
-How does the way I express my opinion look to someone who believes otherwise?
+How does the way you express your opinion look to someone who believes otherwise?

 “You know, I know someone who was going through the same kind of thing.
 Can I share with you what they did to overcome it?”